Asmodai/NeXTconf/Documentation/Opcode.md

   }
 }
 ```
-then the result of executing `nextconf -cf example` will be
+The result of executing `nextconf -cf example` will be
 ```
 Intermediate code <IntInstr:0x10143c>
          1: OP_CALL     platform            ; Invoke `platform` method.